awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 This section is relevant to StarCCM\+ jobs in a multi\-user environment\.

-If you run StarCCM\+ v16 jobs configured to use the embedded IntelMPI, by default the MPI processes will be bootstrapped using SSH\.
+If you run StarCCM\+ v16 jobs configured to use the embedded IntelMPI, by default the MPI processes are bootstrapped using SSH\.

-Due to a known [Slurm bug](https://bugs.schedmd.com/show_bug.cgi?id=13385) causing wrong username resolution, the jobs may fail with an error message like "`error setting up the bootstrap proxies`"\.
+Due to a known [Slurm bug](https://bugs.schedmd.com/show_bug.cgi?id=13385) that causes username resolution to be wrong, jobs might fail with an error message like "`error setting up the bootstrap proxies`"\.

-To overcome this issue, you should force IntelMPI to use Slurm as MPI bootstrap method\.
-Please export the environment variable `I_MPI_HYDRA_BOOTSTRAP=slurm` into the job script that launches StarCCM\+, as described in the [IntelMPI official documentation](https://www.intel.com/content/www/us/en/develop/documentation/mpi-developer-reference-linux/top/environment-variable-reference/hydra-environment-variables.html)\.
+To prevent this from occurring, force IntelMPI to use Slurm as MPI bootstrap method\.
+Export the environment variable `I_MPI_HYDRA_BOOTSTRAP=slurm` into the job script that launches StarCCM\+, as described in the [IntelMPI official documentation](https://www.intel.com/content/www/us/en/develop/documentation/mpi-developer-reference-linux/top/environment-variable-reference/hydra-environment-variables.html)\.

 ### Known issues with username resolution<a name="troubleshooting-v3-multi-user-name-resolution"></a>

 This section is relevant to retrieving usernames within jobs\.

-Due to a known [bug in Slurm](https://bugs.schedmd.com/show_bug.cgi?id=13385), the username retrieved within a job process may be "`nobody`" if you run a job without `srun`\.
+Due to a known [bug in Slurm](https://bugs.schedmd.com/show_bug.cgi?id=13385), the username retrieved within a job process might be "`nobody`" if you run a job without `srun`\.

 For example, if you run the command `sbatch --wrap 'srun id'` as a directory user, the correct username is returned\.
-However, if you run the `sbatch --wrap 'id'` as a directory user, "`nobody`" may be returned as username\.
+However, if you run the `sbatch --wrap 'id'` as a directory user, "`nobody`" might be returned as username\.

 You can use the following workarounds\.